sfuxy/lwHAL/README.md

 In this initial implementation, we focus on providing abstraction to the GPIOs for two micro-controller targets, STM32F4xx and PIC16Fxx.
 Specific implementations are included in the /ports folder.

 We are currently working on extending the support to the timers and add defensive methods against errors.

+#### Folder structure

+  /docs   --> document folder with reference manual /ports  --> folder with the port to the target micro-controllers /src    --> folder with the source code of the template lwHAL used for the ports

+#### Quick overview

+Run the makefile in /src to test the lwHAL
+Run the makefile in /ports/stm32f4 to test the STM32F4 lwHAL port

+#### Last log

+Added support to gpio set(), toggle() and link() for STM32F4 port.
+All tests passed successfully.

 ------------------------------------------------------------------------------------
 MIT license.